pboling/silent_stream/README.md

 ## Usage

-Four standard methods you may be familiar with from ActiveSupports previous implementation are provided:
+Four standard methods you may be familiar with from ActiveSupport's previous implementation are provided:

 ```
 silence_stderr